nepenth/knowledge-base/README.md

 # 📚 Technical Knowledge Base
 # Welcome to Our Technical Knowledge Base!

-We're excited to welcome you to our comprehensive technical knowledge base, featuring 83 carefully curated items across 14 distinct categories.
-This collection represents the best of technical insights, gathered from social media discussions and organized for easy reference.
+Welcome to our comprehensive technical knowledge base, carefully curated from valuable insights shared on Twitter.
+This collection brings together 99 expert-vetted items across 15 distinct categories, making it your go-to resource for practical solutions, best practices, and innovative ideas in the tech space.

-Our content is derived from expert tweets and conversations on various platforms, providing you with concise, practical information on a wide range of technical topics.
-Whether you're looking to dive deep into a specific subject or explore new areas of interest, our knowledge base offers a structured approach to learning and discovery.
+Our content has been thoughtfully organized into categories and subcategories to help you quickly find what you need.
+From development methodologies to cloud computing, cybersecurity, AI/ML, and beyond, each item represents a carefully distilled piece of technical knowledge that can be applied to real-world challenges.
+Whether you're a seasoned professional or just starting your tech journey, there's something here for everyone.

-The items in this knowledge base are thoughtfully organized by category and subcategory, making it simple to find exactly what you need.
-From **Programming** to **Cloud Computing**, each section is designed to guide you through related topics efficiently.
-We encourage you to browse the different categories, explore the subcategories that interest you most, and make the most of this valuable resource.
-Happy exploring!
+We encourage you to explore our categories at your own pace.
+Each entry has been selected for its practical value and relevance to current technology trends.
+Feel free to dive deep into specific areas that interest you or browse across different categories to broaden your technical horizons.
+Happy learning!
 ---
 ## 📊 Overview
-- **Total Items**: 83
+- **Total Items**: 99
-- **Main Categories**: 14
+- **Main Categories**: 15
-- **Subcategories**: 48
+- **Subcategories**: 49
-- **Media Files**: 101
+- **Media Files**: 116
-- **Last Updated**: 2025-04-14 10:39:11
+- **Last Updated**: 2025-04-14 15:19:15

 ---
 ## 🧭 Quick Navigation